How to Share Excel Workbook with Multiple Users Like a Pro?

 • When more than two users simultaneously start editing the same Excel workbook then it may affect the data of that particular cell.

-• In that case, Excel will only save the changes of that user who has saved the workbook first.
+• In that case, Excel will only save the changes of the user who has saved the workbook first.

-• Whereas the other user will receive a pop message of “Resolve Conflicts”.
+• Whereas the other user will receive a pop-up message of “Resolve Conflicts”.
 This dialog box contains the detail about conflicting changes.

 • You can perform the following procedures to fix the conflicting changes: